 The field of humanitarianism has significantly changed since the end of the Cold War.
 Whereas in the past, humanitarian relief was largely ad hoc and un-coordinated, there is now a complex network of NGOs, states, and international organizations that are engaged in humanitarian work.
 This course explores the dynamics of humanitarianism, that is, how the field of humanitarianism has evolved as a result of the interplay between politics and the provision of emergency relief.
 Humanitarianism is comprised of principles about the legitimate deployment of power on behalf of distant suffering strangers.
 At the same time, while humanitarian governance purports to act on behalf of the welfare of others, this raises important questions about when relief crosses the line towards paternalism.
-Who is a legitimate humanitarian actor?
-How, and to whom, are humanitarian actors accountable?
-To what ends are humanitarian resources deployed?
+Who is a legitimate humanitarian resources deployed?
 This course will provide a broad historical perspective on the emergence of the contemporary humanitarian system, explore some of the challenges and dilemmas currently faced by different actors in specific crises, and speculate about the future of this expanding field.
 It provides an opportunity to reflect on the limitations of humanitarianism as either an antidote to catastrophic change or as a means to engineer positive political transformation.